Squarespace 5 launched in 2008. Since then, we've introduced newer platforms and versions:

-Squarespace 7 and Squarespace 5 are separate platforms, which means many of their features don't overlap.
-For example, Squarespace 7 has mobile-friendly design, video backgrounds, SEO optimization, and ecommerce.
+Squarespace 7 and Squarespace 5 are separate platforms, and Squarespace 7.0 and Squarespace 7.1 are two different versions within Squarespace 7.
+Many features don't overlap between Squarespace 7 and Squarespace 5.
+For example, versions 7.0 and 7.1 both have mobile-friendly design, SEO optimization, eCommerce, and video background options.
 These features aren't available on Squarespace 5.
-However, there are some Squarespace 5 features that don't have a direct equivalent in Squarespace 7, such as the Discussion page.
+However, there are some Squarespace 5 features that don't have a direct equivalent in Squarespace 7.0 or 7.1, such as the Discussion page.

-This guide explains the differences between the two platforms.
+This guide explains the differences between the two platforms and the different versions.

 Once you’re logged in, the Squarespace 5 platform has editing modes in the top-right:

-- Simplified interface - In Squarespace 7, you'll use on-page annotations and the side panel to manage your collection content.
-The side panel streamlines everything that sets the visual presentation of your site, including Site Styles, your template, and the CSS editor.
+- Simplified interface - Use on-page annotations and the side panel to manage your content.
+The side panel streamlines everything that sets the visual presentation of your site, including your page structure, fonts and colors, and advanced CSS options.

-- Integrated commerce - Squarespace 7 has a built-in shopping cart feature, so you can sell directly to customers.
+- Integrated eCommerce - Squarespace 7 has a built-in Store feature, so you can sell directly to customers.
 With Squarespace Commerce, you can track inventory, set tax rates, assign shipping charges, and more.